seekatekode/aws-bootcamp-cruddur-2024/journal/week6.md

 ```" The selected task definition is not compatible with the selected compute strategy. "```

 I took a look at my code again and noticed it was missing a few pieces of code since I was using the json code for `task-definitions` via the  **week 6 fargate** instructions instead of the code from the week 6 repo.
 So in other words, the code wasn't exactly like Andrew's.
 After making these corrections I still wasn't able to create the service, but this time it was similar to Andrew's issue with permissions.
-I received this error:

-``
+### ERRORS THROWN WHEN ATTEMPTING TO DEPLOY/ CREATE SERVICE

+**##ERROR 1**

-"Task stopped at: 6/22/2023, 09:28:18 UTC
+**"Task stopped at: 6/22/2023, 09:28:18 UTC
-ResourceInitializationError: unable to pull secrets or registry auth: execution resource retrieval failed: unable to retrieve ecr registry auth: service call has been retried 1 time(s): AccessDeniedException: User: arn:aws:sts::181.........:assumed-role/CruddurServiceExecutionRole/97e56dadd03045deaa5e8b6c688ec319 is not authorized to perform: ecr:GetAuthorizationToken on resource: * because no identity-based policy allows the ecr:GetAuthorizationToken action status code: 400, request id: 802fafcf-b0af-4d34-a105-67c8c3c9b153" ``
+ResourceInitializationError: unable to pull secrets or registry auth: execution resource retrieval failed: unable to retrieve ecr registry auth: service call has been retried 1 time(s): AccessDeniedException: User: arn:aws:sts::181.........:assumed-role/CruddurServiceExecutionRole/97e56dadd03045deaa5e8b6c688ec319 is not authorized to perform: ecr:GetAuthorizationToken on resource: * because no identity-based policy allows the ecr:GetAuthorizationToken action status code: 400, request id: 802fafcf-b0af-4d34-a105-67c8c3c9b153"**

 To resolve this error `CruddurServiceExecutionPolicy` had to be updated to include the permission `GetAuthorizationToken`.

 ![F06A40ED-008C-4F26-9F28-672F9F4665AF](https://github.com/seekatekode/aws-bootcamp-cruddur-2024/assets/133314947/a2facfd7-3ed3-423d-984d-9c600ff406c4)

-**This was the next error thrown:**
+**##ERROR 2**

 "Task stopped at: 6/22/2023, 10:01:58 UTC
 ResourceInitializationError: failed to validate logger args: create stream has been retried 1 times: failed to create Cloudwatch log stream: AccessDeniedException: User: arn:aws:sts::1819......:assumed-role/CruddurServiceExecutionRole/3caf853ecb00491db67740079d4a02a7 is not authorized to perform: logs:CreateLogStream on resource: arn:aws:logs:us-east-1:181905276501:log-group:cruddur:log-stream:backend-flask/backend-flask/3caf853ecb00491db67740079d4a02a7 because no identity-based policy allows the logs:CreateLogStream action status code: 400, request id: 061e0f7c-b758-4b95-8fab-c791d3f8665e : exit status 1"